XHPR-FM (Veracruz, Veracruz)

-XHPR-FM in Veracruz, Veracruz, Mexico is a radio station broadcasting on 101.7 FM.
-It is known as Soy FM.
+XHPR-FM is a radio station on 101.7 FM in Veracruz, Veracruz, Mexico.
+It is owned by Grupo Radio Digital and is known as Soy 101.7.

 History

 XHPR began operations on 101.3 MHz some time after receiving its concession in 1965.
 It was owned by Emmy Pinto Reyes, who also obtained the original concession for XHEM-FM in Ciudad Juárez.

 The station moved to 101.7 MHz in 1999 (though authorization was given in May 2005) in order to avoid interference to other radio stations.
+That same year, it became Vox FM, adopting the name and imaging then used on XEX-FM in Mexico City, which it would do again in 2004 upon changing to Los 40 Principales.
+The Soy FM name was adopted in September 2011, with XHWB-FM 98.9 becoming the new Los 40 station in the market.

-In 2016, a sale to Grupo Radio Digital by the previous owners, Grupo FM Multimedios, prompted a format change to Ke Buena, which lasted just months before another format change, back to pop.
+In July 2016, a sale to Grupo Radio Digital by the previous owners, Grupo FM Multimedios, prompted a format change to Ke Buena—which had previously aired on XHRN-FM 96.5.
+This lasted just 7 months before another format change, back to pop.
 The station has been known as Pop FM, Soy Pop FM, and Soy 101.7 since returning to the format.